CC0 Public Domain

 - Visual irregularities, such as seeing stars, shimmers, blurs, halos or shadows

-The time to worry is when your child’s response seems to be disproportionate to the situation or when their symptoms are beginning to have a significant impact on their day to day life.
+If your child’s response seems to be disproportionate to the situation or if their symptoms are beginning to have a significant impact on their day-to-day life it may be time to seek support.
 Perhaps they are doing less well at school, no longer engaging with activities they once enjoyed or distancing themselves from family or friends.

 What should I do if I’m concerned?